dyn4j/dyn4j.github.io/_posts/2010-09-11-a-few-services-ago.md

 These particularly stand out to me since they are both words spoken by Jesus (red letter edition), they are within the same book, within one chapter of each other, and the same verse number.

-In addition, it&#8217;s interesting to me because it resembles a logical proof.
+In addition, it's interesting to me because it resembles a logical proof.
 One method of proving a theory as true or false is to assume the opposite of what you are trying to prove is true and then find a contradiction.
 This does exactly that.

 Anyway, just figured I would share this.